mrajagopal/Practise/BinaryTree/README.md

 ### About

-A [binary tree](https://en.wikipedia.org/wiki/Binary_tree) is a data structure in which each node has the left and right children.
+A [binary tree](https://en.wikipedia.org/wiki/Binary_tree) is a data structure in which each node has the left and/or right children.
 The node can be represented as:

 ```
 struct Node